BradleyEdelman/EdgeTrain/README.md

 - Training parameter adjustments across epochs.
 - Correlations between resource usage and model performance.

-The provided visualization tools help you understand how system resources are being utilized and how training parameters evolve during training.
+The provided visualization tools illustrate how system resources are being utilized and how training parameters evolve during training.

 ### Customization and control
 EdgeTrain is highly customizable.
 You can easily modify: